zaid9696/freelanceland-frontend/README.md

 ## App Features

 - Instant messaging between users using Socket.io
-- Instant notifications if there is message or order Socket.io
+- Instant notifications if there is message or order using Socket.io